 I received an email that spawned an interesting conversation.
 I’ll share it here.
-Hector wrote:
+Henry wrote:

 How are your teachings different from all the dozens of gurus advertising out there?
 I’m genuinely confused by inconsistencies from the gurus.